stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 To create an SSH key, run the _ssh-keygen_ command in a terminal window.
 For example:

-    ssh-keygen -t rsa -b 4096 -C "Me MyName (MyDevice) <me@mydomain.com>"
+    ssh-keygen -t ed25519 -C "Me MyName (MyDevice) <me@mydomain.com>"

-## Support for Programming Languages
+## Working with Programming Languages

-### Default Languages: Python and C
+Avoid using Fedora packages for programming languages on development systems.
+Use containers or tools for managing installations of programming languages, so that you can install the correct versions and dependencies for each of your projects.

+Fedora Workstation automatically includes support for containers, with [Podman](https://podman.io/) as the equivalent of Docker, along with [toolbx](https://containertoolbx.org/) to help you manage container environments for developing your projects.

+### Using Version Managers

+You may use any version manager on Fedora Workstation, such as [pyenv](https://github.com/pyenv/pyenv) for Python, [nvm](https://github.com/creationix/nvm) for Node.js and [rustup](https://rustup.rs/) for Rust.

+To install a version manager, use the process that the documentation for the product recommends.

-Fedora Workstation includes Python 3, along with the GCC compiler and other tools for C code.
+Fedora Workstation automatically includes the GCC compiler and other tools for C code.
 Python, Node.js and other software use GCC to compile native extensions that are written in C code.

-### Working with Python on Fedora
+### The System Python Installation

-To run Python, type _python3_, rather than _python_:

-    python3 --version

-By default, the _python_ command also runs the built-in version of Python 3, but you should not use _python_, because this can be changed.

-Use [pipx](https://pypa.github.io/pipx/) to install Python applications, rather than _pip_ or _dnf_.
-To set up _pipx_, run these commands in a terminal window:

-    sudo dnf install pipx
-    pipx ensurepath

-### Using Modules to Add Extra Languages

-Fedora now includes the optional [modularity](https://docs.fedoraproject.org/en-US/modularity/) feature to provide sets of software packages that are updated independently of the operating system.
-Use modules to install packages for extra programming languages, such as Java and Go.

-Modules allow you to switch the installed packages between different streams of releases, such as LTS and current.
-This feature will not enable you to have multiple versions of the same product on the same system at the same time.
-Use containers or tools such as [nvm](https://github.com/creationix/nvm) and [rustup](https://rustup.rs/) to run multiple versions of the same product at the same time.
+Fedora includes an installation of Python 3, which is used by system tools.
+Avoid using this system installation yourself.
+Instead, manage your own installations of Python with containers or version managers, as explained in the previous section.

-## Containers and Virtual Machines
+## Working with Containers

+Fedora Workstation automatically includes support for containers.
+[Podman](https://podman.io/) provides the features of Docker, and [toolbx](https://containertoolbx.org/) helps you manage container environments for developing your projects.

+To use a graphical interface for working with containers, add [Podman Desktop](https://podman-desktop.io) to your system.
+To install Podman Desktop, go to _Software_, search for _Podman Desktop_, select the entry from the list, and choose _Install_.

-### Using Podman for Containers
+### Podman

-Fedora includes [Podman](https://podman.io/) to work with containers.
-Podman is a command-line tool that is designed to be more robust and secure than [Docker](https://www.docker.com/).
-Unlike Docker, Podman does not run a background service, or require root privileges.
+Podman replaces [Docker](https://www.docker.com/), and also has additional features to integrate better with both the Linux operating system and Kubernetes.
+For example, [you can run Podman containers as standard system services](https://www.redhat.com/sysadmin/quadlet-podman).

 Podman accepts the same syntax as the _docker_ command-line tool, and will read Dockerfiles.
 Both Docker and Podman use the OCI image format, so that images created either product will work with the other.
 By default, Podman will check the Docker public registry for container images, as well as [Quay](https://quay.io/) registries.